D0rDa4aN919/MyPass_man_py/README.md

 ![Password Manager](logo.png)

-The Offline My_Password_Man (written in Python) is a GUI-based password manager tool that operates offline and can be installed on a USB device to securely store and manage your passwords and sensitive information.
+The Offline My_Password_Man (written in Python for Windows only) is a GUI-based password manager tool that operates offline and can be installed on a USB device to securely store and manage your passwords and sensitive information.

+                                                       ** NOTE: Linux in develop**

 ## Features

 - **Offline Operation**: The password manager operates completely offline, ensuring your data remains private and secure.